FedSSA: Semantic Similarity-based Aggregation for Efficient Model-Heterogeneous Personalized Federated Learning: The Proposed Approach

 \subsection{Discussion}

 Here, we discuss the privacy, communication costs, and computational overheads of \methodname{}.

-\textbf{Privacy.} Since clients only share seen-class header parameters and classes with the server, inferring the complete model and even local data inversely is currently hard to achieve.
-Hence, \methodname{} is consideered privacy-preserving.
+\textbf{Privacy.} When a client uploads its seen-class header parameters, it can maintain the seen-class header parameters and replace the unseen-class header parameters with $0$, while still uploading the entire header to the server.
+The server aggregates {\ijcai{non-zero}} local header parameters according to the corresponding classes (ordinates), and then broadcasts the updated global header to the clients.
+Since only the header parameters are transmitted, local data privacy can be preserved.

-\textbf{Communication Cost.} In the uplink communication, clients upload the seen-class local header parameters and classes to the server.
-In the downlink communication, clients receive the seen-class global header parameters from the server.
-Each client's seen classes only require to be uploaded to the server in the first round.
-In addition, only the headers of the complete models are communicated between clients and the server in each round of FL.
-Therefore, \methodname{} incurs lower communication cost than transmitting the complete models as in the cases of {\tt{FedAvg}} based FL approaches.
+\textbf{Communication Cost.} As stated above, only the parameters of headers are communicated between clients and the server in each round of FL.
+Therefore, \methodname{} incurs lower communication costs than transmitting the complete models as in the cases of {\tt{FedAvg}} based FL approaches.

 \textbf{Computational overhead.} For clients, the additional computation compared with {\tt{FedAvg}} is incurred by header parameter fusion in the adaptive parameter stabilization strategy, which are simple linear operations.
 It is significantly lower than the computational overhead incurred by training local models.
 For the server, aggregating the header parameters by class linearly incurs low computation costs.